Chinese sun and moon mirrors: Lunheng

 But by following proper timing (i.e. when to begin heating and how long to go on) pearls can be made from chemicals [yao 藥], just as brilliant as genuine ones.
 This is the climax of Taoist learning and a triumph of their skill.
-Now by means of the burning-mirror [yangsui] one catches fire from heaven.
+Now by means of the burning-mirror [] one catches fire from heaven.
 Yet of five mineral substances liquefied and transmuted on a [bingwu] day in the fifth month, an instrument [qi 器] is cast, which, when brightly polished and held up against the sun, brings down fire too, in precisely the same manner as when fire is caught in the proper way.